Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bulgarian farmers have fueled their protests by moving heavy farm vehicles from their fields to major highways and border crossings, paralyzing traffic and adding to the Southeast European country's economic woes.

 Farmers in the Netherlands blocked several roads and highways with their tractors on the evening of February 5, burning hay and tires.
-Police in the rural province of Gelderland said they had taken action against the farmers who were deliberately blocking roads, but there were no immediate reports of any arrests.
+Police in the rural province of Gelderland said they had taken action against the farmers who were blocking roads, but there were no immediate reports of arrests.

 In addition, in recent weeks, farmers have also protested in France, Poland, Greece, Ireland, Germany and Lithuania.

 Farmers block a highway with tractors during a protest in Fondarella, Spain, on February 6, 2024.
-A banner reads: "No farmers, No food, No future."
+A banner reads: "No farmers, no food, no future."
 Photo: RTE

 EU farmers say they are under pressure from many sides, including high fuel costs, strict Green Deal regulations, and unfair competition from agricultural producers in countries with fewer environmental restrictions.

 It is also important politically.
 Changing farming practices in Europe is proving extremely difficult, especially with parliamentary elections approaching in June.
-Farmers are a powerful political force, and food and agriculture are strong markers of “European identity”.
+Farmers are a powerful political force, and food and agriculture are powerful markers of “European identity”.

 Agriculture accounts for just over 1% of the European economy and employs 4% of the population.
 But it receives a third of the EU budget, mostly in the form of subsidies .